-I.B.1.
+- I.B.1.
 The program, with approval of its Sponsoring Institution, must designate a primary clinical site.
-(Core)

-I.B.1.a) The Sponsoring Institution must sponsor at least one ACGME-accredited hematology and medical oncology and/or medical oncology program.
-(Core) I.B.1.b) The Sponsoring Institution should also sponsor or have affiliations with ACGME-accredited programs in pathology, surgical oncology, and at least one other oncologic-related discipline sufficient to foster interdisciplinary care and enhance the education and training of the radiation oncology residents.
-(Detail) I.B.1.b).(1) If the primary clinical site is not the same as the Sponsoring Institution, it must be the primary teaching institution(s) for the above-named programs.
-(Detail) I.B.2.
+(Core) - I.B.1.a) Since family medicine programs are dependent in part on other specialties for the education of residents, the ability and commitment of the institution to fulfill these requirements must be documented (Core) - I.B.2.
 There must be a program letter of agreement (PLA) between the program and each participating site that governs the relationship between the program and the participating site providing a required assignment.
-(Core) I.B.2.a) The PLA must: I.B.2.a).(1) be renewed at least every 10 years; and, (Core) I.B.2.a).(2) be approved by the designated institutional official (DIO).
-(Core) I.B.3.
+(Core) - I.B.2.a) The PLA must: - I.B.2.a).(1) be renewed at least every 10 years; and, (Core) - I.B.2.a).(2) be approved by the designated institutional official (DIO).
+(Core) - I.B.3.
 The program must monitor the clinical learning and working environment at all participating sites.
+(Core)

+I.B.3.a)

-(Core) I.B.3.a) At each participating site there must be one faculty member, designated by the program director as the site director, who is accountable for resident education at that site, in collaboration with the program director.
+At each participating site there must be one faculty member, designated by the program director as the site director, who is accountable for resident education at that site, in collaboration with the program director.
 (Core)